jostylr/event-when/eventwhen.md

  All methods return the object itself for chaining.

 * .emit(str event, [obj data], [str timing] ).
-Invokes all attached functions to Event, passing in the Data object and event string as the two arguments to the attached functions.
-The third argument can take arguments of
+Invokes all attached functions to Event, passing in the Data object, emitter object itself, and event string as the three arguments to the attached functions.
+The third argument in `.emit` can take arguments of
 	 * "immediate" Invokes the handlers for the emit immediately, before already queued events/handlers fire.
 	 * "now" Queues the event and its current list of handlers for firing.
 Removing handlers to the event after the emit but before they fire will not affect the handlers that are fired.
 	 * "soon"  Queues the event and loads the handlers for firing when it is the event's turn.
 This is the default behavior and is reasonable.
 Note that if in firing this event's handlers, the handlers get removed, they will still fire.